Code-Institute-Submissions/savasana_yoga/README.md

 ## Troubleshooting

-Throughout the developement of the website, I encountered a number of problems and issues.
-Through research, and trial and error, solutions were found, or in some cases other ideas were instead implemented.
+Throughout the development of the website, I encountered several problems and issues.
+Through research, and trial and error, solutions were found, or in some cases, other ideas were instead implemented.

 I have documented these issues in the testing.md file under the title 'General Troubleshooting'.
 This can be seen [here]()

 ## Technologies Used

 * This website was developed using [HTML5](https://en.wikipedia.org/wiki/HTML5), [CSS3](https://en.wikipedia.org/wiki/CSS), [JavaScript](https://en.wikipedia.org/wiki/JavaScript) , and [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
-* [Django](https://www.djangoproject.com/), a Python framework to render pages, speed up development and avoid repeated code.
+* [Django](https://www.djangoproject.com/), a Python framework to render pages, speed up development, and avoid repeated code.
 * [jQuery](https://jquery.com/) was used to simplify JavaScript code.
 * The fonts used in this website were imported from [Google Fonts](https://fonts.google.com/).
 * [SQLite](https://www.sqlite.org/index.html) was used to manage the database during the development phase of the project.